VA Disability Benefits

 Veterans can complete applications for enrollment in VA health care by phone, online, or in person.
 To apply by phone, call 1-877-222-VETS (8387), Monday through Friday between 8 a.m. and 8 p.m.
-EST. VA staff members will collect your information and begin process for enrollment.
+EST. VA staff members will collect your information and begin the process for enrollment.
 When applying online at VA.gov, Veterans fill out the application and electronically submit it to VA for processing.
 The VA will search for your supporting documentation through its electronic information systems and will contact you if it is unable to verify your military service.

 You can also download the application form here.
-Mail the completed form to: Health Eligibility Center ATTN: Enrollment Eligibility Division 2957 Clairmont Road Suite 200 Atlanta, GA 30329-1647.
+Mail the completed form to Health Eligibility Center ATTN: Enrollment Eligibility Division 2957 Clairmont Road Suite 200 Atlanta, GA 30329-1647.
 Finally, you can apply in person at any VA health care facility or VA regional office.
 Once enrolled, Veterans can receive health care at VA health care facilities anywhere in the United States.